-I have received a few comments from readers asking me if it is to late to file a return after the regular tax season deadline (April 18th this year); and what happens if they forget to file for an extension?
+I have received a few comments from readers asking me if it is to late to file a return after the regular tax season deadline (April 18th this year); and what happens if they forget to file for an extension (filing by October 15th)?

 I also get asked what happens if they owe taxes (liability) or if they find they are now eligible for a tax refund.